joho/7XX-rfc/readme.md

     - 773 - Not cached at all
     - 777 - Coincidence
     - 778 - Off By One Error
-    - 779 - Off By Two Error
+    - 779 - Off By Too Many To Count Error